CMakePP/CMaize/docs/source/apis/unit_testing/cpp_add_test.rst

 .. function:: _cpp_add_test()

-    Function for declaring a test of a CMake function

     This function implements what Catch2 would call a section.
 Basically it will run the contents of the test, in the current environment, without